eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/environment-based-configuration/index.md

 - avoid having client and user credentials laying around in a file,
 - ...

-There are two major categories of exploitable environment variables.
+There are two major categories of environment variables you can use.

 ## Environment variables for configuration